Deployment Readiness Coordinator

 On behalf of the Commanding Officer, welcome to the Headquarters Battery (HQ), 10th Marine Regiment family.
 The purpose of Family Readiness is to assist Marines, Sailors, and families in establishing and maintaining a balance within the military lifestyle.
 Military life is unique to all other lifestyles and requires specific support efforts in order to thrive.
-The Family Readiness Officer's (FRO) job is to be the face of the Commander's vision for Family Readiness within the unit and provide support to each Marine and Sailor and his or her family through proactive outreach and intervention in the form of the following functions: Official Communication; Information and Referral; Readiness and Deployment Support (RDS); Family Outreach; and Volunteer Management.
-By increasing personal and family readiness we increase unit readiness.
+The Deployment Readiness Coordinator's (DRC) (formerly known as the Family Readiness Officer (FRO) job is to be the face of the Commander's vision for Family Readiness within the unit and provide support to each Marine and Sailor, (single or married) and to his or her family through proactive outreach and intervention in the form of the following functions: Official Communication; Information and Referral; Readiness and Deployment Support (RDS); Family Outreach; and Volunteer Management.
+By increasing personal and family readiness, we increase unit readiness.
 There is a real sense of gravity and urgency involved in requiring each Marine and Sailor to establish and sustain themselves and their family members in a constant state of readiness.
 HQ's Family Readiness Team is here to help you do just that!

 “Marines take care of their own – period.
 This enduring pledge between Marines is never more sacred than during time of war.
 Just as every Marine makes a commitment to the Corps when they earn the title Marine, the Corps makes an enduring commitment to every Marine – and an enduring commitment to their family.”
 James T. Conway USMC Ret, 34th Commandant of the Marine Corps

-The Family Readiness Program (FRP) is a commander’s program that provides support to individual service members and their families.
+The Family Readiness Program (FRP) is a Commander’s program that provides support to individual service members (single or married) and their families.
 The goal of the 10th Marines FRP is to help our Marines and Sailors focus on their mission knowing that their families are well-supported and informed in their absence.
-Marines, Sailors and Families can depend on the FRP to pass on important information and serve as a support and feedback system for families in the unit.
+Marines, Sailors and families can depend on the FRP to pass on important information and serve as a support and feedback system for families in the unit.
 In addition, they can count on the FRP to offer:

-• Information from the command through official communication email via MOL and eMarine updates
+• Information from the command through official communication email via MOL and/or email updates.

 • Information and referrals to base and local resources.